 How to renew your pass

 The expiry date can be found in the middle of the card on the side that has your photo.

 If the expiry date is less than a month away, you need to renew your pass.
-Please note that you cannot renew your pass more than a month in advance.
+You cannot renew your pass more than a month in advance.

-If your personal details have not changed and the photo on your pass is still a good likeness, you can renew:
+If your personal details have not changed you can renew:

 - by calling 01344 352000